FAUSWE-GROUP11/Rokku/src/raspberry_pi_ui/readme.md

 1. Install GTK+ 3 with Homebrew: `brew install gtk+3`.
 2. Activate your virtual environment, and then install `pygobject`: `PKG_CONFIG_PATH=/usr/local/opt/libffi/lib/pkgconfig ARCHFLAGS="-arch x86_64" pip3 install pygobject`
 3. Test whether `gi` module is available now.

+`webkit` is also NOT included in MacOS.
+One might need to download it from [the official website](https://webkit.org/downloads/).
+However, this is not tested.

 ## Spin up UI Window
 To spin up the UI window, run `python3 rpi_in_driver.py -p [public_id]` from root directory and under virtual environment. `public_id` is a unique string to specify MQTT channel.
 It must be the same for `rpi_in_driver` and `rpi_out_driver` to enable communication between the two.